thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 I'm a cloud engineer specializing in container orchestration and multi-cloud architecture, currently based in Portugal.
 My expertise centers around Kubernetes implementation and optimization, complemented by extensive experience with both Azure and AWS platforms.
-In the last years, I’ve also taken on technical leadership roles — helping teams ship clean, scalable systems while mentoring developers and aligning architecture with business goals.
+In the last years, I’ve also taken on technical leadership roles: helping teams ship clean, scalable systems while mentoring developers and aligning architecture with business goals.

 Most of my coding experience is with Python, simply because it was the language I used at my first job.